Take a Class or Earn a Degree

 - As a distance learner at MC, you'll have access to online counseling, advising, library resources, tutoring, and more, and you're also welcome to use our on-campus facilities anytime.

-- MC's Workforce Development & Continuing Education division offers a wide variety of noncredit online courses to fit your budget, your schedule, and your learning style.
+- MC's Workforce Development and Continuing Education division offers a wide variety of noncredit online courses to fit your budget, your schedule, and your learning style.

 - Lifelong Learning Institute Courses for adults age 50+.
 Lifelong Learning Institute is committed to creating and fostering a variety of intellectually stimulating opportunities for Montgomery Country residents age 50 and over.
 These classes are non-credit and cover a variety of topics such as Archaeology and World Culture; Art and Art History; Brain Fitness Institute; Careers and Employment; History and Current Events; Literature and Writing; Wellness; and more.